Fedict/fts-test-environment/README.md

 # Platform support

 `minishift` exists for Linux, Windows, and macOS.
-However, currently the script has only been tested on Linux.
+However, currently the script has only been tested on Linux and macOS (after installing the needed commands, such as jq, using homebrew).
+On Windows, it *should* work after installing either Cygwin or WSL, but this has not yet been tested.

-Since macOS is a Unix, it *should* work, although this has not yet been tested.
-For Windows, you'll need some form of a Unix shell; either WSL or something like cygwin might work.
-This, too, has not been tested.